 - 4-5 cups shredded mozzarella

-Heat a large Dutch oven or pot heat ton medium heat.
+- Heat a large pot or Dutch oven on medium heat.
 Add the olive oil.

-Reduce heat.
-Cover and simmer for at least 45 minutes, stirring occasionally.
+- Reduce heat.
+Cover and simmer for at least 45 minutes, stirring frequently.

 Drain and place noodles flat onto the wax paper while the sauce continues to cook.

 - In a large bowl, beat the egg.

 - Add the ricotta, 3/4 cup of the Parmesan cheese, and parsley.
 Mix until well combined.

 - Generously coat a deep 9 X 13-inch baking dish with cooking spray, and layer a rimmed baking pan with tin foil.

 Remove the bay leaves from the meat sauce.